 - The internal space emoji You can choose from a large list of emojis to help you to more easily identify your space.
 This setting only affects what you see when logged into the GitBook app.
 (A public setting is located in the space customization options.)

 - The space name If you want to change the name of the space, simply click into this field and begin typing.

-- The visibility menu From here you can select a visibility option for your space and, once a space is published, access the link and custom domain settings for the space.
-The wording on the button itself states the current setting or, in the case of an unpublished space like the one in the screenshot above, is publish.
+- The share menu From here you can select a visibility option for your space and, once a space is published, access the link and custom domain settings for the space.

 - The space actions menu The icon with three vertical dots in the very top-right corner opens up a number of actions for the space.